Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 that offer DNS-over-TLS should provide credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.

 When offering DoH [@!RFC8484], HTTPS requires authentication of the server as part of the protocol.

+NOTE: At this time the reference to the TLS DNSSEC chain extension draft has been removed as it is no longer considered an active TLS WG document.

 Optimizations: